Brazil minister fires analyst who opposed unauthorized wood exports

 Lifting the rule flew in the face of a group of analysts led by Andre Socrates de Almeida Teixeira, coordinator-general for monitoring biodiversity use and foreign trade, who had pushed for it to be upheld.

-According to official notices, Salles had removed Teixeira from his post and replaced him with Rafael Freire de Macêdo, who was already working in a related area.
+According to notices in the official gazette, Salles removed Teixeira from his post and replaced him with Rafael Freire de Macêdo, who was already working in a related area.

 A source familiar with the matter told Reuters that Teixeira’s firing was in retaliation for his dissent.